Login/Register

 [GOTA PIN]

-We welcome visitors from the general public to visit our Amateur Radio Field Day between 11 AM until 9 PM on Saturday, June 24th.
-Also on Sunday June 25th from 7 AM until 11 AM.
+We welcomed visitors from the general public to visit our Amateur Radio Field Day between 11 AM until 9 PM on Saturday, June 25th.
+Also on Sunday June 26th from 7 AM until 11 AM.

 More information